-Virtually all organizations have a pyramid hierarchy.
+Virtually all organizations have a pyramid-shaped hierarchy.
 This means there are fewer positions to be filled as one climbs up the ranks.
 Not everyone gets the promotion they’re after, as only a handful of executive positions are available.

 VPs and MDs